angelol/lgtm/implementation-plan.md

 - Content Retrieval API for PR descriptions, diffs, and content parsing
 - UI framework with color theme system
 - Interactive components (selection, menu, loading animations, pagination, confirmations)
+- Markdown rendering for displaying formatted text in the terminal

 ## MANDATORY Instructions for AI Agent
 These instructions are REQUIREMENTS that MUST be followed without exception: